HomeMy WebLinkAboutTransmittal - 12/30/2022ERIN MENDENHALL

 properties.
 The CLT's goal is to keep housing affordable, but it is limited in its impact and does

-not offer a source of perpetual revenue to invest into increased housi ng affordability.
+not offer a source of perpetual revenue to invest into increased housing affordability.

 B. Proposed Structure